metauni/metauni.github.io/slt/align.md

     There are no algebraists in foxholes
 ---

+This working document contains ideas for applying SLT to AI alignment.
+There is an [FAQ](/align-faq).

+# Interpretability via Universality

 We describe an approach to scalable mechanistic interpretability of neural networks based on the

 * **Universality hypothesis**: many of the representations and algorithms encoded by neural networks are approximately universal.